 Making time to reflect and be grateful for all the wonderful things you have can be challenging.
 Especially when you’re busy is when you need this time!
 Whether you are preparing for a more grateful Thanksgiving, or you just want to take a moment to think about all the things you have to be grateful for, a challenge can help you do just that.
-This is why I put together a 30-day gratitude challenge to help you learn to be more grateful and show it each and every day for 30 days.
+So I put together a 30-day gratitude challenge to help us learn to be more grateful and show it every day for 30 days.

-Start a gratitude journal and write down something you’re grateful for each day.
+Start a gratitude journal and write something you’re grateful for each day.

 Make a list of 5 things you love about yourself.

 Reflect on a difficult time you got through and what you learned.

 Pay a gratitude visit to somewhere or someone that shaped who you are.

 List 10 things that make you smile.

 Write down 5 amazing things your body can do.